davidperezros/UC3M_TFM/README.md

 # UC3M_TFM

-Documents Containing my final master thesis

-The aim of this repository is to host all the files related to my master thesis, Estimation of the Biological Age under a Bayesian Approach.
-If you have any trouble running it, please contact us at the following email address: [davidperez202223\@gmail.com](mailto:davidperez202223@gmail.com){.email}
+The aim of this repository is to host all the files related to the master thesis of David Pérez Ros, **Estimation of the Biological Age under a Bayesian Approach**.
+If you have any trouble running the R code, please contact us at the following email address: [davidperez202223\@gmail.com](mailto:davidperez202223@gmail.com){.email}

 # Structure